askdkc/whereraw_laravel/README.md

 Click "With Optional" -> SQLSTATE[08P01]: <<Unknown error>>.

+<br><br>
 ## Got 2 solutions for this

-I got 2 solutions from PGroonga Collaborator and Laravel Community.
+I got 2 solutions.
+One from PGroonga Collaborator and other from Laravel Community.

 ### PGroonga Way